igorbonadio/toy_compiler/README.md

 y = for (i <- 1:10): x = x + 1 # => y == 10
 ```

-There is also a thin® way to define FORs: _under construction_
+There is also a thin® way to define FORs:

 ```python
 for (i <- 1:10):